Titan submersible maker OceanGate faced safety lawsuit in 2018: "Potential danger to passengers"

 The document added that Lochridge believed the company could "subject passengers to potential extreme danger in an experimental submersible."

-Separately, a trade group in 2018 sent a letter to OceanGate expressing reservations about the sub's safety, according to The New York Times.
-The letter, from the Manned Underwater Vehicles committee of the Marine Technology Society, said the group was concerned that OceanGate's "experimental" approach could have potentially "catastrophic" outcomes that could impact their industry.
+Separately, a trade group sent a letter to OceanGate in 2018 expressing reservations about the sub's safety.
+CBS New obtained the letter, from the Manned Underwater Vehicles committee of the Marine Technology Society, which said the group was concerned that OceanGate's "experimental" approach could have potentially "catastrophic" outcomes that could impact their industry.

 OceanGate didn't immediately respond to a request for comment.
 In a statement to CBS News, Lochridge's attorney said he had no comment regarding his allegations.
 "We pray for everyone's safe return," the attorney said.